-Making a Christmas fruit cake should be way in advance of the holidays.
+Making a Christmas fruit cake should be done way in advance of the holidays.
 Some holiday pros begin making their Christmas pudding as far as four months ahead.
-Today we look at the whys and hows of cake preparation and if you ever find yourself with a stack of leftover ingredients, we have the exact tips on how to preserve your food properly and safely.
+Today we look at the whys and hows of cake preparation, and if you ever find yourself with a stack of leftover ingredients, we have the exact tips on how to preserve your food properly and safely.
 Keep on reading!

 What is a Christmas Fruit Cake?

 This cake is distinctly characterized by the blend of candied fruits, spices, nuts and alcohol (the more the better!).
 This holiday cake is served during Christmas, and sometimes in weddings.
 There are actually two types: light and dark fruit cake.

 Light fruit cake:

 This is made with light-coloured ingredients like almonds, golden raisins, pineapple, apricots, light corn syrup, and granulated sugar.

 On the other hand, this is made with darker-coloured ingredients like raisins, prunes, dates, cherries, pecans, walnuts, molasses, and brown sugar.
 Some cakes are categorized as dark due to added spices and dark rum.

 The first thing that comes to mind is its insane longevity.
 You’ve probably heard jokes and sayings, like: “There is only one fruit cake in the entire world, and people keep sending it to each other” (Check this funny video from Johnny Carson, former Tonight Show host).

 The Battlefield Energy Bar